cloudify-cosmo/getcloudify.org/source/guide/3.2/quickstart-openstack.md

 which will let you upload blueprints, create deployments, and execute workflows.
 To do so follow the steps described in the [CLI installation guide](installation-cli.html).

-## Step 2: Download the Manager Blueprint for OpenStack
+## Step 2: Download the Manager Blueprint

-Next, let's create a cloudify-manager dir and download the OpenStack Manager Blueprint.
+Next, let's create a cloudify-manager dir and download the Manager Blueprint.

 {% highlight bash %}
 mkdir -p ~/cloudify-manager